Adri6336/EnKryptos/README.md

 # EnKryptos v0.3.1 Changelog

-- Added special keys.
-They will dramatically enhance encrypted file security.
+- Cleaned source code

-- Added more feedback messages communicated via the display window.
+- Added more notes to source code

-- Expanded pyAesCryptMod to allow the decryption of messages without creating a dedicated unprotected file on the hard-drive.
+- Added more descriptive feedback, particularly on instances where behavior was not executed as expected

+- Added easter egg

 # Using Enkryptos as an Executable (Strong Encryption Strength)